mskccpatiented/contentaudit/guidelines/index.md

 * What are the risks of using content from outside MSKCC?

 ### Delivery & Format
-Our goal is to apply our resources sensibly to meet patients' needs.
+Our goal is to create content in whatever format is most satisfying to patients, then put that content wherever patients can get to it with as little friction as possible.
+But when should we use text, audio, or video?
+What is each medium good at?

-<div class="download"><a href="/guidelines/bmt_content_decisions.xls"><span class="download-link"><div class="text">We've developed a tool to help you make good decisions about what type of content (text, graphics, audio, video) to use in different circumstances.
+<div class="download"><a href="/guidelines/bmt_content_decisions.xls"><span class="download-link"><div class="text">We've summarized the information below, and have developed a tool to help you make good decisions about what type of content (text, graphics, audio, video) to use in different circumstances.
 Download the tool, then use Excel to open the file.</div></span></a></div>

 ## Text
 Text is our default, our go-to, our bread and butter medium.
 In practically all cases we will write *something* when we want to help patients learn.
-We will write text for them to read and learn from, or we will produce content that supports an experience they have elsewhere - serving as a reference aid (e.g. a document that recaps on a session with a therapist, or  written instructions to a demonstrated task).
+We will write text for them to read and learn from, or we will write something that supports an experience they have elsewhere - serving as a reference aid (e.g. a document that recaps on a session with a therapist, or  written instructions to a demonstrated task).

-### The Benefits of Using Text
+### The Benefits to Using Text
 **Just the Facts**: Unlike speech, we can communicate using text in a way that is highly structured.
 If we understand what we want to say and why, we can pare our text down to the bare essentials.
 This allows our text to appear simple while still communicating meaning.

 **We Have the Tools**: Producing text requires few special tools and is a well understood process.
 We are taught how to write at an early age, are surrounded by text-production tools - from the ballpoint pen to the word processing package on our computer.
 Most people, if asked to produce a piece of text, could do so.
 This is not the case for other media like audio or video.